 Your daily chores at member farms may include harvesting, preparing soil for planting, milking, cleaning pens, digging trenches, maintaining fences and such; and generally involve about 5 to 7 hours per day, 5 to 6 days per week.
 Each farm has its own chores, rules and schedules.
 You, the volunteer, are fully and completely responsible for planning and executing your volunteer experience.
 You are responsible for your own safety and well being and for vetting the farm at which you intend to volunteer.

 To WWOOF/volunteer in a Latin American country, you need to purchase a membership of the WWOOF organization of each country you plan to visit.
 Once you are a member, you will have access to the country's host farm list and you will be able to contact each farm directly to arrange your visit.

-ONE YEAR MEMBERSHIP COSTS: Belize is $5, Guatemala $4, Mexico $20, Costa Rica $16, Colombia $18, Ecuador $10, Venezuela $10, Brasil $38, Argentina $30, Chile $40 (all in US Dlls).
-In addition to your payment, you must create a personal profile on WWOOF Costa Rica (for Costa Rica membership), WWOOF Mexico (for Mexico membership) and WWOOF Latin America (for all other Lat Am countries).
-Use the same email for payment and profile.
+ONE YEAR MEMBERSHIP COSTS: Belize is $12, Guatemala $4, Mexico $20, Costa Rica $20, Colombia $18, Ecuador $15, Venezuela $10, Brasil $38, Argentina $30, Chile $40 (all in US Dlls).
+Please use the same email for payment and your profile.